tylim88/Crypto-Symbol/README.md

 ## Tips & Star

-consider star or tipping me if you like this small and useful library, and wish to see more rapid continuous development 😄
+consider star or tipping me if you like this small and useful library, and wish to see more rapid development 😄

 BTC: 1KbpCqzZ6FSfoi1R9obGEVXRHpbJMQQCda
 ETH: 0x4DfD790D98F8f3E013E70da51E70B60b953c7e61